EXTENSIONS

 Tag Selectors

-Select specific scenarios from a feature file by appending tags:
+Select specific scenarios from a feature file by passing tag expressions as positional arguments after the path:

 karateFeature("classpath:perf/users.feature", "@name=delete")